 Well, back in 2012, Dr. Anna Price, a postdoctoral researcher at the Royal Children's Hospital's Centre for Community Child Health in Melbourne, Australia, conducted an extensive study that followed a group of two hundred and twenty six children, measuring mental health, sleep, stress regulation, child-parent relationship, maternal health and parenting styles.

-Five years later, she followed up with the families to see the if the one third of the children whose parents had employed some method of sleep training had experienced any of the terrifying side effects that Dr. Sears had warned of.
+Five years later, she followed up with the families to see if the third of the children whose parents had employed some method of sleep training had experienced any of the terrifying side effects that Dr. Sears had predicted.

 The result… they had not.
 In fact, to quote the study, “There was no evidence of differences between intervention and control families for any outcome.
-Behavioral sleep techniques have no marked long-lasting effects.”
+Behavioural sleep techniques have no marked long-lasting effects.”

 But critics continue to try to shoot holes in the evidence.
 “The sample size was too small,” is a common complaint, no matter what the size of the study might be.
 “We need further study,” is another, assuming that further study supports their position, which, as of yet, it hasn’t.

-So in March of last year, when Pediatrics published another peer-reviewed study that showed sleep training to be both effective and safe, it didn’t change the mind of Dr. Sears or his followers.
+So, when Paediatrics published another peer-reviewed study that showed sleep training to be both effective and safe, it didn’t change the mind of Dr. Sears or his followers.

 But for those new parents who have been bombarded with misinformation and hearsay regarding the safety and efficacy of sleep training, it’s yet another assurance that you can feel confident in the fact that getting your child to sleep through the night is important, safe, and beneficial to your entire family.

 Because there’s one thing that everyone can agree on, and that’s the fact that a good night’s sleep is beneficial for mother and baby alike.